pssolanki111/polygon/docs/Callback-Streaming.rst

 .. code-block:: python

-  def sampler_handler(msg):
+  def sample_handler(msg):
       print(msg)

-Once you have the message in your callback handler function, you can process it the way you want. print it out, write it to a file, push it to a redis queue, write to a database offload to a multi-threaded queue.
+Once you have the message in your callback handler function, you can process it the way you want. print it out, write it to a file, push it to a redis queue, write to a database, offload to a multi-threaded queue.
 Just whatever.

 The default handler for the messages is ``_default_on_msg`` which does some checks on messages having event as ``status``. and prints out other messages.
+Messages from polygon having the key ``ev`` equal to ``status`` are status updates from polygon about login and relevant actions you take (ev indicates event)

+The data messages will have different ``ev`` value than the string 'status'.
+The ev values would match the :class:`polygon.enums.StreamServicePrefix` values.

 You can specify your own handlers for other callbacks too or leave those to defaults.